Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Simultaneous Offering

 \section{Simultaneous Offering}

-In this section, we provide our algorithms and analyses for the Simultaneous Offering problem described in \Cref{sec:simul_intro}.
-We develop a value-ordered policy that, when faced with instances where all the values of the candidates are lower bounded by some $\tau\in(0,1)$, achieves an $\alpha_k^\tau$ approximation of what any policy could achieve.
-The algorithm first solves an LP relaxation, modifies the optimal solution, and uses this modified solution to decide which candidates will receive offers.
+In this section, we study the Simultaneous Offering problem described in \Cref{sec:simul_intro}.
+We are interested in a class of "value-ordered" policies.
+We develop such a policy that, when faced with instances where all values of candidates are lower-bounded by some $\tau\in(0,1)$, achieves an $\alpha_k^\tau$-approximation, where $\alpha_k^\tau$ is an increasing function that maps the number of positions $k\in \mathbb{N}$ and the lower bound $\tau$ to a real number between 0 and 1.
+Our algorithm first solves an LP relaxation.
+It then uses a modification of the optimal solution to decide which candidates will receive offers.

-In \Cref{sim:policies} we introduce value-ordered policies and show that they can perform arbitrarily poorly if no further assumptions on instances are made.
-In \Cref{sec:simLP} we introduce an LP relaxation that is used in our algorithm.
-In \Cref{sec:simLB} we introduce our value-ordered policy and its lower bound, provide an upper bound for how well value-ordered policies can perform, and characterize the region where these two bounds coincide.
-The proofs and complementary materials of this section are located in Appendix \ref{ap:simul}.
+In \Cref{sim:policies} we define the class of value-ordered policies, which we show can perform arbitrarily poorly without the assumption of the lower bound $\tau$.
+In \Cref{sec:simLP} we introduce an LP relaxation that is used in our algorithm. {In \Cref{sec:sim_alg,sec:simLB} we introduce and analyze our algorithm,} \orrev{providing lower bounds on how well value-ordered policies can perform.}

-\subsection{Value-ordered policies}
+\subsection{Value-ordered Policies}

 For this problem, we focus on a natural class of policies, which we call \textit{value-ordered policies}.
 Assume that $v_1 \geq v_2 \geq \cdots \geq v_n$.
-For a given $m$, value-ordered policies will send offers to the $m$ candidates with the highest value (i.e. $S=\{1,\dots,m\}$).
-This family of policies is practically-motivated, as firms ideally want to make offers to the $m$ highest-value candidates without considering their probabilities of acceptance.
-The optimal value-ordered policy also can be obtained efficiently.
+A value-ordered policy is defined by an integer $m\in[n]$, and sends offers to the $m$ candidates with the highest values (i.e. $S=\{1,\dots,m\}$).
+This family of policies is practically well-motivated because a firm generally does not want to withhold sending offers to high-value candidates whom it deems "too good" for itself.
+The optimal value-ordered policy also can be obtained efficiently \orrev{by solving a dynamic program (see \Cref{app:simul_DP} for details)}.